From the desk of: Sam C. Chan

 • this eliminates the subsequent upgrade license cost

-• specific features that solve specific problems for you
+• specific new features that solve specific problems for you

 • compatibility/support risks